Course Descriptions and Requirements

 Majors and Minors

-Every student majoring in art is assigned a faculty advisor within the department based on your emphasis: studio art, art education, architecture, design, etc. You can also choose your advisor as your needs change through your course of studies.
-Your advisor will work closely with you to help you decide on classes, to keep you on track with fulfilling the General education requirements, and to assist you with your study abroad, graduate school, and professional goals.
+Every student majoring in art is assigned a faculty adviser within the department based on their emphasis: studio art, art education, architecture, design, etc. You can also choose your adviser as your needs change through your course of studies.
+Your adviser will work closely with you to help you decide on classes, to keep you on track in fulfilling the general education requirements, and to assist with study abroad, graduate school, and professional goals.